aanandprabhu30/NLP-Project/.ipynb_checkpoints/README-checkpoint.md

 > - `v2.x`: Contextual embeddings (SciBERT, SPECTER)
 > - `v3.0`: DeBERTa + LoRA (underperformed)
 > - ✅ `v3.1`: SciBERT + LoRA (best contextual + PEFT performance so far)
+> -  `v2.2` predictions used to generate trust scores for all 5,402 papers → retained 4,838 high-confidence samples (trust ≥ 0.8) for training `v4.0`

 ---
 ## 🚀 Next Phase (Future Work – Post v3.1)

-Following the completion of the full v2.x series and the new SciBERT + LoRA model for Discipline (`v3.1`), the next phase focuses on improving robustness, generalizability, and deployment readiness.
+Following the completion of the full v2.x series and the new SciBERT + LoRA model for Discipline (`v3.1`), the next phase focuses on improving robustness, generalizability, and deployment readiness — starting with `v4.0` trained on high-confidence labels.

+- 🎯 **Train `discipline_classifier_scilora_v4.0` on trusted subset (4,838 samples)**
+  – Use curriculum learning, class weighting (based on effective sample size), and/or focal loss to improve IT F1 and push toward 95% macro accuracy.

 - ⚖️ **Rebalance Methodology classifier with cost-sensitive strategies**
   – Improve Mixed-class F1 by using `scale_pos_weight` or focal loss in the binary Mixed-vs-NonMixed stage.